-I always notice a large spike in my heat stroke article in the summer months, which tells me that many cats are affected by the heat.
+There is always a large spike in our article on heat stroke in the summer months, which demonstrates that many cats are affected by the summer heat.
 Below are some tips to keep your cat cool during the warmer months.
 Very young kittens, old cats, sick cats and the obese are at greater risk as they are less efficient at regulating their body temperature.

 Cats do perspire, but only through their paw pads, which really isn’t enough to cool them down a great deal.

 Tips on keeping your cat cool in summer:

 - If he is outside only, make sure he has access to somewhere shady.
 Obviously, he should have access to plenty of cool, fresh drinking water.
 Place bowls in shady spots so the water doesn’t get too hot.

 - Fill a hot water bottle with cool tap water, and put some ice cubes in it, or place it in the freezer for half an hour (don’t let the water freeze), remove, and put it under a blanket in your cat’s bed.